progit/progit/de/02-git-basics/01-chapter2.markdown

 This means you have a clean working directory — in other words, there are no tracked and modified files.
 Git also doesn’t see any untracked files, or they would be listed here.
 Finally, the command tells you which branch you’re on.
 For now, that is always `master`, which is the default; you won’t worry about it here.
 The next chapter will go over branches and references in detail.

 Man sagt auch, du hast ein sauberes Arbeitsverzeichnis.
 Mit anderen Worten, es gibt keine Dateien, die unter Versionskontrolle stehen und seit dem letzten Commit geändert wurden - andernfalls würden sie hier aufgelistet werden.
 Außerdem teilt dir der Befehl mit, in welchem Branch du dich befindest.
 In diesem Beispiel ist dies der Branch `master`.
-Mach dir darüber im Moment keine Gedanken, wir werden im nächsten Kapitel auf Branches und Referenzen detailliert eingehen.
+Mach dir darüber im Moment keine Gedanken, wir werden im nächsten Kapitel auf Branches detailliert eingehen.

 Let’s say you add a new file to your project, a simple `README` file.
 If the file didn’t exist before, and you run `git status`, you see your untracked file like so: